goatchurchprime/godot_multiplayer_networking_workbench/README.md

 # Godot Multiplayer networking workbench

-This utility exposes the workings of the three highlevel multiplayer networking protocols (ENet, Websockets, and WebRTC) and enables VR players to compress, transmit and unpack their avatar movements across the network.
+This utility exposes the workings of the three highlevel multiplayer networking protocols (ENet, Websockets, and WebRTC) and has hooks to enable VR players to compress, transmit, unpack and interpolate their avatar movements across the network.

 ## Installation